transloadit/uppy/website/src/docs/svelte.md

 *   `<ProgressBar />` - renders a `@uppy/progress-bar`
 *   `<StatusBar />` - renders a `@uppy/status-bar`

 Each component takes a `props` prop that will be passed to the UI Plugin.
-Both `@uppy/dashboard` based plugins also take a `plugins` array as a props, making it easier to add your plugins.
+Both `@uppy/dashboard` based plugins also take a `plugins` array as a props, make it easier to add your plugins.

 ### Initializing Uppy